thchatzidiamantis/thchatzidiamantis/README.md

-I am a master's student in mathematics at the University of Bonn interested in all things mathematical logic, especially if category theory is involved.
-I just submitted my thesis on simplicial homotopy type theory, supervised by [Nima Rasekh](https://guests.mpim-bonn.mpg.de/rasekh/) and [Floris van Doorn](http://florisvandoorn.com/).
+I'm a first year PhD student at the University of Western Ontario interested in all things mathematical logic, especially if category theory is involved.
+My supervisor is Dan Christensen.
+I just submitted my master's thesis on simplicial homotopy type theory, supervised by [Nima Rasekh](https://guests.mpim-bonn.mpg.de/rasekh/) and [Floris van Doorn](http://florisvandoorn.com/).
 [Here](https://github.com/thchatzidiamantis/MscThesis/blob/main/SubmissionText.pdf) is the "finished" product.

-Starting September 2024, I will be a PhD student at the University of Western Ontario.

 ### Formalization
 * I've worked with [Lean](http://lean-lang.org) for a [course](https://github.com/fpvandoorn/LeanCourse23/) taught by Floris van Doorn in Bonn and [formalized Fodor's lemma](https://github.com/thchatzidiamantis/LeanCourse23/tree/master/LeanCourse/Project), a set-theoretic property of a special class of "big" sets.